The Neatest Colombian Christmas Traditions

 Natilla is another favorite Colombian Christmas Food

-While Santa Claus has become more common due to the influence of the US on worldwide pop culture, traditionally gifts to children in Colombia come from the Niño Jesus, or Baby Jesus, sometimes also called Niño Dios.
+However, traditionally Christmas gifts to children in Colombia come from the Niño Jesus, or Baby Jesus, sometimes also called Niño Dios.

 If you’re wondering where do children find their Christmas gifts in Colombia, the answer is usually under the tree, similar to where we always had our presents in the US.